jeju5/management/cs/aws/aws_developer.md

   * Optimistic Locking
     * "Be optimistic" that client/db is the same -> lock item with version number only
     * client side item for update/delete is the same as dynamo db side. (protects overwrites)
+    * you have to configure verion number
+      * each item gets a version number as an attribute
+      * when version mismatches that means someone already has updated it, causing update failure on mismatch
+    * transactional operation doesn't support optimistic locking
   * Pessimistic Locking
     * "Be pessimistic" that client/db is the same -> lock the entire item until you finish it
     * causes performance issue